bretthoes/SharedCookbook/README.md

 Navigate to https://localhost:5001.
 The application will automatically reload if you change any of the source files.

+Can ping API at `/health` endpoint as well.

 ## Test

 The solution contains unit, integration, and functional tests.